Lead Time Forecasting: The 2nd Essential Step to Expert Demand Planning

 Analysts should have the same degree of forecasting accuracy tools to monitor lead time trends and make changes.

 Top inventory management teams also value collaboration.
-Integrated business planning with their suppliers leads to constantly getting the smartest, most accurate lead times possible.
+S&OP solutions such as Integrated Business Planning with their suppliers leads to constantly getting the smartest, most accurate lead times possible.
 They offer purchase projections to help suppliers be prepared and in stock.

 Results from Doing it Right